Central Philippine University: Nursing Pinning, Capping and Candle Lighting ceremonies

-The Pinning ceremony on the other hand happens before the commencement exercises of a graduating nursing students.
-A Centralian Nurse Pin is bestowed upon the graduating student nurses in the said ceremonial tradition.
-It symbolizes that the student nurse has satisfactorily completed her training and is now ready to work as a professional nurse.
-The Directors of the Nursing Service of the different affiliated hospitals which includes the university's hospital CPU-Iloilo Mission Hospital as well as the college's faculty members present the pin to the graduating nurses.
-The design of the pin bears the logo of the college.
-The pin is a circle enclosed in laurel leaves which symbolizes excellence and the university's vision of Exemplary Christian Education for Life (EXCEL).
+The Pinning Ceremony, on the other hand, occurs before graduation for nursing students.
+During this ceremony, the graduating student nurses receive a Centralian Nurse Pin.
+This pin represents the completion of their training and signifies that they are ready to begin their careers as professional nurses.
+The Directors of Nursing Services from various affiliated hospitals, including the university's hospital, CPU-Iloilo Mission Hospital, along with college faculty, present the pin.
+The pin features the college logo, with a circular design surrounded by laurel leaves that represent excellence and the university's vision of Exemplary Christian Education for Life (EXCEL).

-Each Centralian nurse is called to serve the profession with excellence and to embody the Christian ideals taught by the Alma Mater.
-The upper half of the other circle burst the word "Iloilo Mission Hospital" to signify the roots of the college – the Union Mission Hospital (Iloilo Mission Hospital) Training School for Nurses, the first nursing school in the Philippines.
-The lower half of the circle bursts the word "Nursing" to signify the profession.
-The inner circle has the acronym CPU which stands for Central Philippine University, the Alma Mater.
-The pin is made in gold and with the letters, CPU, in blue, the two being the colors of the university.
-The tradition has been also pioneered by the college which other schools of nursing education followed.
+Every Centralian nurse is called to serve the profession with excellence and to reflect the Christian values taught by the Alma Mater.
+The upper half of the pin displays the words "Iloilo Mission Hospital," highlighting the college's roots as the Union Mission Hospital (Iloilo Mission Hospital) Training School for Nurses, the first nursing school in the Philippines.
+The lower half showcases the word "Nursing," representing the profession.
+The inner circle contains the acronym CPU, which stands for Central Philippine University, the Alma Mater.
+The pin is made of gold with the letters CPU in blue, representing the university colors.
+This tradition was started by the college and has been followed by other nursing schools.